 In May 2021, Rodney together with Mujabi Ivan, Victoria Merab (Fellow artists) and the AGROMAX TEAM set off for Karamoja at the Agromax Uganda Limited Model Farm located deep in Nakapiripirit District to carry out a Creative Arts Project that involved teaching of over 30 youths/children painting and drawing, teaching women sewing and tailoring as well as painting structures at the farm with these youths that come from the surrounding community.
 The one week project supported by Agromax was a pilot of a much bigger skills project to be done later with the same residents and communities who specifically work at the farm to earn a living but also benefit from it as a source of food.
 This will be in partnership with Agromax Uganda Limited and some development partners from the Government of Uganda.
 The aim is to empower them to lead sustainable and fulfilled lives while harnessing new technologies as they adapt to better farming practices.

 A Mural Creative Journey project with Seniors from The Bay View Adult Centre in San Francisco, California.
 San Francisco is known for its great mural history especially in the hispanic areas of the mission and vast areas of Oakland.
 This project involves co- creation and collaboration with the seniors from this adult centre who draw inspirations from memories, voices, nature and ideas in mind.
 Whether it’s a flower that reminds them of childhood, a sight of nature, a color that brings them peace, or a symbol from their culture, they get an opportunity to recreate that on a surface then consolidate their individual ideas as a group to create one full mural sketch that is later recreated on a large surface.
-The project involves a nature walk and also a mural tour to have them get a sense of what some of their favourite murals in the bay mean gudied with the help from Precita Eyes Muralists an amazing Mural Art organisation in the Bay.
+The project involves a nature walk and also a mural tour to have them get a sense of what some of their favourite murals in the bay mean gudied with the help from Precita Eyes Muralists an amazing Mural Art organisation in the Bay area.